 As another example of current market trends, UWB is emerging as a leading technology for ultra-low power, ultra-low latency moderate data rate communications such as real time audio and real-time ultra-low latency human interface devices for gaming.

 In summary, while it may have appeared in 2015 that UWB had not lived up to original expectations, presently UWB deployments are numbering over a billion devices and are growing exponentially [5].
-Compared to other popular wireless access technologies, the time to mass market adoption of UWB is slightly faster.
-While it traditionally took about 20 years for technologies to be included in mobile handsets, for UWB this happened about 16 years after the rules first allowed it.

 It is an appropriate time to develop a strategic plan for UWB